 The chemicals incorporated to the interior of precursor particles react to form products resulting from the thermal decomposition of the precursor, reducing the evolution of volatile matter and inhibiting the shrinkage of the particle.
 In this way, the conversion of the precursor to carbon is high, and once the chemicals are eliminated after the heat treatment, there is the porous product.
-Chemical activation offers several advantages: (1) it is performed in one stage that consists of carbonization and activation, (2) it yields higher carbon products, (3) it uses lower temperature, and (4) in most cases part of the added chemicals are easily recovered.
+Chemical activation offers several advantages: 1.)
+It is performed in one stage that consists of carbonization and activation, 2.)
+It yields higher carbon products, 3.)
+It uses lower temperatures, and 4.)
+In most cases part of the added chemicals are easily recovered.
 However, chemical activation involves hazardous chemicals and the recovery of these chemicals from the products or off gas results in multiple operations.
 Non-recovery of chemicals not only makes the process uneconomical but also contributes to environmental pollution.

-Chemical activation is usually carried out at temperatures from 400-800°C. The variables that have influences in the development of porosity are the degree of impregnation that is the weight ratio of the anhydrous activation salt, starting material, and the temperature of activation.
+Chemical activation is usually carried out at temperature 400-800 °C. The variables that have influences in the development of porosity are the degree of impregnation that is the weight ratio of the anhydrous activation salt to the dry, starting material, and the temperature of activation.
 The chemicals are introduced into the precursor, to produce physical and chemical changes, modifying the thermal degradation process.
 As a consequence, the temperature of the process does not need to be high.

-During impregnation and especially during evaporation there are a weakening of the precursor structure, a hydrolysis reaction, an increase in elasticity, and swelling of the particles.
-For small degree of impregnation, the increase in the total pore volume of the product with increase in the degree of impregnation is due to the increase in the number of small pores.
-When the degree of impregnation is further raised, the number of larger-diameter pores increases and the volume of the smallest decreases.
-After carbonization, most of the chemical is still in the particle, and the intense washing to eliminate it produces the porosity.
+During impregnation and especially during evaporation there are a weakening of the precursor structure, a hydrolysis reaction, and an increase in elasticity, and swelling of the particles.
+For small degree of impregnation, the increase in the total pore volume of the product with increase in the degree of impregnation is due to increase in the number of small pores.
+When the degree of impregnation is further raised, the number of larger-diameter pores increases and the volume of the smallest decrease.
+After carbonization, most of the chemical is till in the particle, and the intense washing to eliminate it produces the porosity.
 This means that the amount and distribution of the chemical incorporated in the precursor govern the porosity of the carbon, thus making this activation very flexible for the production of activated carbon with different pore size distributions.